New York Knicks Trade Rumors: Team Must Make Roster Move On Sunday

 — NEW YORK KNICKS (@nyknicks) November 12, 2017

 So what could these New York Knicks trade rumors lead to by late Sunday?
 It would seem that the team is shopping Kuzminskas for a future draft pick.
-That would be the only way to make a trade a single player but still get the team down to the required roster size.
+That would be the only way to make a trade a single player, but still get the team down to the required roster size.
 An additional way would be to deal multiple players for just one returning player, something else that is certainly possible as the hours tick down before the 5 p.m.
 ET deadline on November 12.

 There are certainly other options for the Knicks as well because they have too many big men and an unused point guard on the roster.
 Ramon Sessions has only played in one game since losing his starting job and the Knicks now have Enes Kanter, Kyle O’Quinn, Willy Hernangomez, and Joakim Noah, giving them an abundance of size.
 In addition to possible New York Knicks trade rumors, the team could also decide to either release or buyout a player before Sunday night.